 Mr. Frankel also has experience counseling employers regarding employment practices that could help companies avoid litigation and through the litigation process, including matters involving wage and hour compensation practices, employment policies, hiring, firing and termination, internal workplace investigations, discrimination and other claims that arise in the workplace.

 Mr. Frankel is also active in the community.
-He currently serves as Vice-President of the Board of the Florence Immigrant and Refugee Rights Project, which is the only organization in Arizona that provides pro bono legal services for vulnerable immigrants in detention, many of whom are refugees.
+He currently serves as President of the Board of the Florence Immigrant and Refugee Rights Project, which is the only organization in Arizona that provides pro bono legal services for vulnerable immigrants in detention, many of whom are refugees.
+He also served previously as Vice President of the Board.
 In addition to his time serving on the Board, Mr. Frankel has also provided pro bono legal services on behalf of immigrants.

 Mr. Frankel earned his law degree from Boston College Law School, graduating cum laude.
 While there, he was a LEND Fellow at the Boston Children’s Hospital, where he studied legal and public policy concerning children with developmental disabilities.
 He was also a Student Attorney at the Boston College Immigration and Asylum Project, representing clients before the United States Citizenship and Immigration Services and Immigration Court.
 Mr. Frankel attended his first year of law school at Loyola University College of Law in New Orleans where he earned positions on the Loyola Law Review and Moot Court Staff, as well as the Legal Excellence Award in Property and Torts.